WayFASTER: a Self-Supervised Traversability Prediction for Increased Navigation Awareness: Validation Experimental Results

-We chose a challenging environment for the second experiment.
-The objective is to navigate in an environment with tall grass, corridors and sharp turns while passing through three intermediate waypoints to reach final goal waypoint.
-It is challenging since the robot has to cross an area with dense tall grass with approximately same height as the robot, circumvent a building, perform a sharp turn while entering the building and reach the goal location on the other side.
-We compared the same three baselines shown in \ref{subsection:line-experiment}.
-The results are summarized in Table \ref{tab:results-belltower}.
+In this experiment, we compared the navigation performance of our method \method{} against two strong baselines: WayFAST \cite{gasparino2022wayfast}, and LiDAR-based navigation in real outdoor environments.
+We used a TerraSentia robot \cite{gasparino2022wayfast,gasparino2023cropnav}, manufactured by EarthSense Inc., equipped with a StereoLabs ZED2 camera that provides the RGB and depth images used in this work.
+The goal is to navigate in a challenging environment with tall grass, corridors, and sharp turns while passing through three intermediate waypoints to reach the final goal waypoint.
+The environment is considered challenging because the robot has to cross an area with dense tall grass of the same height as the robot, circumvent a building, perform a sharp turn while entering the building, and reach the goal location.
+The waypoints are generated by creating points in the inertial coordinate frame, and in all the runs, the robot starts from the same point.
+For localization, the robot uses the RHE described in \ref{subsection:mhe}.

+For this experiment, we used WayFASTER, WayFAST \cite{gasparino2022wayfast}, and a LiDAR-based navigation as the baselines.
+The LiDAR-based navigation employs the same framework as WayFASTER, but with a key difference: the traversability map is directly generated from a Hokuyo UST-10LX LiDAR measurements.
+In areas where a LiDAR beam intersects an obstacle, the corresponding grid space is assigned a traversability value of zero, indicating non-traversable terrain, whereas all other areas are designated as traversable with a value of one.
+All the baselines used the same set of hyper-parameters and the results are summarized in Table \ref{tab:results-belltower}.

-As we can see in Fig. \ref{fig:experiments-belltower}, \method{} was the most successful method among the three.
-The WayFAST \cite{gasparino2022wayfast} approach wast not able to reach the final goal in most of the experiments, often failing when performing the final sharp turn.
-Our hypothesis is that, since the method could only use a narrow field-of-view, it was not able to respond in time when doing sharps turns, since obstacles would suddenly appear.
-LiDAR-based navigation and our method \method{} were able to successfully complete the whole path.
-This is because both these methods have wider field-of-view.
+As demonstrated in Fig. \ref{fig:experiments-belltower}, \method{} was the most successful method among the three.
+The WayFAST \cite{gasparino2022wayfast} approach could not reach the final goal in most of the experiments, often failing when performing the final sharp turn.
+We hypothesize that, since the method could only use a narrow field-of-view, it was not able to respond in time when doing sharps turns since obstacles would suddenly disappear and reappear.
+The LiDAR-based navigation and our method \method{} were able to successfully complete the whole path.
+This is because both these methods have a wider field of view.
 The LiDAR sensor covers 270\textsuperscript{o} of view, and \method{} has temporal fusion to enhance the visibility.
-However, as we can see on the bottom-left image in Fig. \ref{fig:experiments-belltower}, the LiDAR-based navigation was not able to navigate through the tall grass, which is expected for sensors that rely solely on geometric features.
+However, as we can see in the third image in Fig. \ref{fig:experiments-belltower}, the LiDAR-based navigation could not navigate through the tall grass, which is expected for sensors that rely solely on geometric features.
 Because of that, the robot had to deviate from the tall grass area, taking much longer to reach the final destination.